openbroadcaster/observer/INSTALL.md

 9. Set up a service (or similar) to run required background tasks such as generating thumbnails and cache management.
 This service should ensure that `tools/bli/cli cron monitor` is running continously.

+# Example Service

-For example, set up a service, `/etc/systemd/system/ob.service`, as follows:
+As an example for step 9, set up a service, `/etc/systemd/system/ob.service`, as follows:

 ```
 [Unit]